robjporter/js_Intersight/README.md

 ### Building

-To build and compile the typescript sources to javascript use:
+To transpile the typescript sources to javascript use:

 ```
 npm install